zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

 ---

 So what seems like eons ago I wrote a post on how to deploy a NodeJS app to AWS.
-I have recently gotten off that setup and with the power of [Gatsby](https://www.gatsbyjs.org) we can create a much faster wesbite that leverages modern technology patterns -- With a much better developer experience too as you can write posts in Markdown and check them in to Git.
+I have recently gotten off that setup and with the power of [Gatsby](https://www.gatsbyjs.org), we can create a much faster wesbite that leverages modern technology patterns -- With a much better developer experience too as you can write posts in Markdown and check them into Git.

 This post will be using the following stack of technologies and services: